RobFlooks/Acclaim-client-portal/replit.md

 5. **Communication**: Messages can be case-specific or general
 6. **File Management**: Documents are uploaded to local storage with metadata in database
 7. **Case Submission**: Complete form with file upload support, organization name field isolation
+8. **Debtor Classification**: Cases are automatically categorized by debtor type (individual, company, sole trader, company and individual) for internal tracking

 ## External Dependencies